jessesquires/PresenterKit/README.md

+### :warning: This is still a work in-progress :warning:

 # PresenterKit
-*Swifty view controller presenters for iOS*
+*Swifty presentation controllers for iOS*

 ## About